santosh-m/Most-Freq-Words-In-URL/README.md

 4. Run Main class :
-Right click on FrequentWordInUrl.java -> Run as Java Application *Input URL when prompted on console*
+Right click on FrequentWordInUrl.java -> Run as Java Application
+//Input URL when prompted on console
-*In a few secs/mins Most frequent words will be displayed on console*
+//In a few secs/mins Most frequent words will be displayed on console

 5. Run all test cases :
 Right click on FrequentWordInUrlTest.java -> Run as Junit Test